Bunker-D/engram/notes.md

 ## Matrix indexation

+> [!TIP]
+> Use Numpy vectors for the indices for Numpy matrices, even if it requires prior conversion into a vector.

 Because the algorithm compute scores for all possible permutations of typically 8 characters at a type, it is crucial to make the scoring method as fast as possible.

 When it relies on key and/or inter-key costs matrices and character and/or bigrams frequency matrices, the way the elements of those matrices are selected and organized have a significant impact on the matrix speed.